lucasnell/digestion_evolution/tree.md

 ### Option 3

 We *could* create a phylogeny from sequencing data available online.
-I'm pretty sure all focal species have sequence data available online, so it's conceivable possible.
+I'm pretty sure all focal species have sequence data available online, so it's conceivably possible.

 **The problem:**